kraltendorf/HopBox/README.md

 ## This respository contains:

-### data
+### Data
-image weights, and some examples of raw images to test the pipeline
+image weights, dry matter data

-### output
+### Output
 all output produced by the pipeline

-### resources
+### Resources
 materials list and instructions for making your own hop box using readily available materials

-### scripts
+### Scripts
-google colab code including the cone detection, color correction, barcode reading, and data output pipeline, r code for analyzing the data, running analyses of variance, calculating heritability, creating figures, and optimizing cone sample numbers
+google colab code for cone detection (please read the README), color correction, barcode reading, and data output pipeline, as well as various r scripts for analyzing the data, running analyses of variance, calculating heritability, creating figures, and optimizing cone sample numbers.

+### Additional Online Resources
+please visit our [Publicly Available HopBox Resources folder] (https://drive.google.com/drive/folders/137de5nLf2781ed__zGgdpxRoeVoNl9d4?usp=share_link) to download the model (too big for GitHub), access the training and test images that were used, and to download a set of images to test the pipeline.